How to Balance the Angry (Pitta) Period

 The Menstrual Cycle Part 4: The Pitta Period

-In the first part of this series, we reviewed what a healthy cycle would be like and the second part focused on the painful and bloated (vata) period, and the third part looked into the puffy and heavy (kapha) period.
-Now, let’s explore the pitta period.
+In the first part of this series, we reviewed the elements of a healthy cycle, and the second part focused on the imbalanced vata period.
+The third part looked into the heavy imbalanced kapha period.
+Now it’s time to explore the pitta period.